plone/training/javascript/requirejs-modules.rst

             |___app/
                   |___/my_module.js

-Let's do the RequireJS configuration in :file:`main.js` and use that as main entry point also to finally let something happen:
+Let us do the RequireJS configuration in :file:`main.js` and use that as main entry point also to finally let something happen:

 .. code-block:: javascript